What Can Your Online Shop Do for the Chinese New Year?

 Google absolutely loves fresh content.
 By having a constant flow of new reviews, Google’s web crawlers will consider that when ranking your website for its most important keywords.

 Surely, your website pages will try to convince your potential customers how great your products are.
-However, today’s modern shopper is skeptical about marketing efforts.
+However, today’s modern shopper is sceptical.
 They will turn to online reviews for proof of quality and objective opinions on products and services.
-As an online retailer, it’s recommended that you host these reviews directly on your website.
-Don’t give your shop’s visitors any reason to leave your website, even if it is to check on your reputation.

-shutterstock.com/Gonzalo Aragon
+Shutterstock/Gonzalo Aragon

 Reputable review providers publish all customer reviews connected with a real order that are not illegal nor violate the terms of use.
-This means that there might be some critiques, too – whether fair or not.
-However, there is good news: negative reviews are far less frequent than many retailers fear.
+This means that there might be some critiques too, whether fair or not.
+However, there is good news: Negative reviews are far less frequent than many retailers fear.

 So, we've established that most reviews are positive.
-However, receiving nothing but positive reviews is actually not desirable, either, especially if you’ve already collected a great number of reviews.
+However, receiving nothing but positive reviews is actually not desirable either, especially if you’ve already collected a great number of reviews.
 Having only positive reviews gives off the impression that they might actually be inauthentic.
 Therefore, this rule applies:

 Too many negative reviews make customers weary; only positive ones do, too.